knative/docs/blog/releases/announcing-knative-v0-24-release.md

 #### 🚨 Breaking or Notable Changes

-* You need to run the storage migration tool after the upgrade to migrate from v1beta2 to v1 `pingsources.sources.knative.dev` resources. ([#5381](https://github.com/knative/eventing/pull/5381))
+* You must run the storage migration tool after the upgrade to migrate from v1beta2 to v1 `pingsources.sources.knative.dev` resources. ([#5381](https://github.com/knative/eventing/pull/5381))

 #### 💫 New Features & Changes

 We're glad to announce that we have introduced a new process to test and develop new features, called the [experimental features process](https://github.com/knative/eventing/blob/a574b7ba95b9c8d4743ba3ee12184c39e0415d87/docs/experimental-features.md).

-Thanks to this process, you will be able to try out the new amazing features and provide feedback back to the project!
+Thanks to this process, you are able to try out the new amazing features and provide feedback back to the project!

 We're introducing two experimental features to begin with: